juand-r/naacl-2019-notes/README.md

 ---

+##### :boom: (Could not attend) Show Some Love to Your n-grams: A Bit of Progress and Stronger n-gram Language Modeling Baselines

+---

 ##### (Could not attend) **Knowledge-Augmented Language Model and Its Application to Unsupervised Named-Entity Recognition.
 Angli Liu, Jingfei Du and Veselin Stoyanov**

 ---